2022 Annual Report

 FINANCIALS

-A Lot with a Little
+A Lot with Little

 We’re a relatively small nonprofit.
 But we like to think we do a lot with a little.
 We accomplish this by maintaining a tight belt on expenditures.
 All Officers and Directors are 100% volunteers and our office is donated by Chairperson Steve Sue.
 Our goal is to minimize overhead in order to maximize bottomline impacts.